Six Questions With Lindsay Katt

 I feel there is a huge misconception in and around entertainment, as it relates the integrity of caring about your audience.
-So, for me, I’d like to to set the record straight.
-I care DEEPLY about what my fans think, and feel…I just don’t worry about it, or let it take over my own integrity in the work.
+So, for me, I’d like to set the record straight.
+I care DEEPLY about what my fans think and feel…I just don’t worry about it or let it take over my own integrity in the work.

 What do you find to be your greatest struggle when it comes to the music business?

-In my early career, this was an especially difficult hurtle to jump, and sometimes I still need to stretch and flex those bravery muscles and practice facing that fear.
+In my early career, this was an especially difficult hurdle to jump, and sometimes I still need to stretch and flex those bravery muscles and practice facing that fear.

 A third struggle that feels fair to mention, is the one of monetizing the work itself.

 There is a huge part of me that wants the music and art that I make to be free and available to anyone who wants it.
 Then again…there is that part of me that needs to live somewhere, eat, and fund the work I’m doing, so I can continue to produce it.
 This I feel, the great equation that most independent artists can face, and often struggle with.